polo-le-rigolo/writeup/BREIZHCTF/2024/Casino_WU.md

 -10.35.122.20 = "bastion" is running ssh on port 22, SMTP on port 25 and a DNS on port 53.
 The returned hostname is bastion.casinolimit.bzh.

 The two messages indicated we have to check CCTV and then check our emails on the bastion.
-The result of the nmap scan seem very promising.
+The result of the nmap scan seems very promising.

 ## CCTV
-Since the camera seem to be accessible on port 5000 on the "meeting cam" server, let's try to access it :
+Since the camera seems to be accessible on port 5000 on the "meeting cam" server, let's try to access it :
 `curl -i http://10.35.122.11:5000/`
-The answer is the same as with the nmap scan, the server answers us, but we don't have a valid endpoint.
+The answer is the same as with the nmap scan, the server answers us, but we don't have a valid API endpoint.
-Since it seems like an API is implemented, let's try `curl -X GET http://10.35.122.11:5000/api/openapi.json` : still no success
+Since it appears to work with an HTTP API is implemented, let's try `curl -X GET http://10.35.122.11:5000/api/openapi.json` : still no success

 Then we remembered the message "check cctv with your **current creds**".
 Let's try to login via ssh from the start machine to the meeting-cam :
 ![SSH login CCTV](/BREIZHCTF/2024/images/3_ssh_meeting_cam.png)